LET’S GET LOST IN THE SAUCE

 Like every recipe that I post you’re going to need a kitchen scale.
 ACCUTECK is the one I use at home and in my restaurants.

-- Put all ingredients into a bowl and with an immersion blender or food processor give the mix a solid spin around the block, maybe 90 sec blending
+- Put all ingredients into a bowl and with an immersion blender or food processor give the mix a solid spin around the block, maybe 90 seconds of blending